lchi1997/remote_test/README.md

 # remote_test
-note that it's a meaningless
+note that it's a meaningless repository